General questions

 - What variables does the “buildings” sector entail?
 Are there any particular real estate variables in the NGFS scenarios?

-Climate and Energy Policies
+Emissions and Climate Policies

 - Do the NDC scenarios represent conditional or unconditional NDCs?

-- Are net zero emissions targets included in the NDC scenario?
+- Are Net Zero emissions targets included in the NDC scenario?

 Macro-economic impacts from climate physical risks